 Isn’t it amazing that we human beings can have God’s divine life and be His children?
 What wonderful things happened to us when we were saved!

-For all eternity we’ll thank the Lord Jesus for dying on the cross for us so we could be forgiven and washed of our sins.
+For all eternity we’ll thank the Lord Jesus for dying on the cross for us so we could be forgiven and cleansed of our sins.
 We’re so thankful we’re no longer under God’s condemnation, headed for eternal punishment.
-But we thank God that His salvation goes even further.
+But we also thank God that His salvation goes even further.
 We were born of the Spirit in our spirit!
 We have the life of God!